 "Sounds good.
 You have a place in mind?"

 "I'm not very familiar with this area.
 How about you?"

-"This is Grand Central Station, there are a million coffee shops in and around the station, Hon."
+"This is Grand Central Station, Hon.
+There are a million coffee shops in and around the station.”

-Not far from a station entrance on the Park Avenue side of the building she leads him to a little sandwich and coffee shop.
+Not far from a station entrance on the Park Avenue side of the building, she leads them to a little sandwich and coffee shop.
 George selects a table toward the back of the shop, away from the windows.

 "Maybe we should ask for a table in the kitchen, Hon," teases Monica.

 "No, it's not why I..."
 George's protest is cut off by Monica.

 "It's okay, Sweetie, I understand," she says.
 George flushes red as he buries his head in a menu.

 "What are you having, Babe?" asks Monica after perusing the menu for several minutes.
 George puts down his menu.

 "I guess, a toasted buttered bagel and coffee is all I want," he says.
 "What about you?" he asks.